etherkit/JTEncode/README.md

  * a channel symbol table.
  *
  * message - Plaintext Type 6 message.
- * symbols - Array of channel symbols to transmit retunred by the method.
+ * symbols - Array of channel symbols to transmit returned by the method.
- *  Ensure that you pass a uint8_t array of size JT9_SYMBOL_COUNT to the method.
+ *  Ensure that you pass a uint8_t array of at least size JT9_SYMBOL_COUNT to the method.
  *
  */
 ```